DesMakesStuff/PiShockTouch/readme.md

 # How to use PiShockTouch

 # Setting up your avatar requirements
-There are many good tutorials on the upcoming avatar dynamics so this text one will be brief.
-Search VRChat avatar dynamics and senders/receivers on youtube for many more resources on this.
+There are many good tutorials on

-1. Add a component to the PiShockCollar Asset found in the PiShock discord "VRC Contact Receiver"
+1. Add a component to the PiShockCollar Asset or collar found in the PiShock discord.
+The component is called "VRC Contact Receiver"

 2. Under the VRC Contact Receiver window configure the options of the shape and the radius you want the receiver to activate on.
-Check allow self for self activation, and check allow others(Safety settings will let you change in game who can interact with this receiver)
+Check allow others(Safety settings will let you change in game who can interact with this receiver)

-4. Add a collision tag for anybone you want from other avatars to activate this collider.
-For now I would set to Hand,Finger,Fingerindex
+4. Add a collision tag for any bone to activate this collider I suggest doing the finger bone as it will cut down on false triggers.

 5. Set the receiver type to constant